Keith-Cancel/VST-2/info/reversing.md

 ### Finally!

 So while trying to figure out that sizes in the gap, I finally found a plugin (*DynamicAudioNormalizer*) that sets an other value in that range.
 I guess that is the advantage with a widely used interface a lot more corner cases will be used.
 The value at 0x80 appears to be a 4 byte value (0x000A6e1e), and is used both in 32 and 64 bit.
 What is more important though is the area I circled in blue stays the same between both 64 bit and 32 bit.
-This tells me that is only 2 values that probably are pointers in this gap.
-It also tells me that there are two more 4-byte before the float.
-It also means that area circled in pink on 64 bit is padding, and not a value.
+First, this tells me there are only 2 values that probably are pointers in this gap.
+Secondly, It tells me that there are two more 4-byte values before the float.
+It also means that area circled in pink for 64 bit plugins is padding, and not a value.

 ![break through](./images/break-through.png)